Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a pipeline that has a single job.

-You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.
+**You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.**

 You need to recommend a solution to reduce the pipeline execution time.

-Solution: You recommend defining a container job that uses a custom container that has the JavaScript packages preinstalled.
+**<mark>Solution: You recommend defining a container job that uses a custom container that has the JavaScript packages preinstalled.</mark>**

 Does this meet the goal?